Compare Trade School

 What is the job outlook for veterinary assistants?

-The BLS projects 20% growth for veterinary assistants through 2032, with 24,200 annual job openings.
-This is much faster than average for all occupations, driven by increasing pet ownership and veterinary service demand.
+The BLS projects strong growth for veterinary assistants, much faster than average for all occupations.
+Growth is driven by increasing pet ownership and veterinary service demand.
+See the job outlook section above for current projections.

 How do I become a veterinary technician after working as an assistant?